william-redman/hospitalization-forecast/model-output/README.md

 ### `value`

-Values in the `value` column are non-negative numbers indicating the "quantile" prediction for this row.
+Values in the `value` column are non-negative integer numbers indicating the "quantile" prediction for this row.
 For a "quantile" prediction, `value` is the inverse of the cumulative distribution function (CDF) for the target, location, and quantile associated with that row.
 For example, the 2.5 and 97.5 quantiles for a given target and location should capture 95% of the predicted values and correspond to the central 95% Prediction Interval.

+For predicted hospital bed occupancy (count), forecast `value` for quantiles less than 0.5 should be rounded down, `value` for quantiles greater than 0.5 should be rounded up, and `value` for the 0.5 quantile should be rounded normally.
+This rounding procedure will ensure that teams are not penalized for missing the prediction interval by less than one hospital bed occupancy.

 ### Example tables